 #2: Use CompanyCam to send Reports to Insurance Adjustors

 Want a clean, easy way to share project photos with context?
-CompanyCam has you covered in How to Create a Photo Report.
+CompanyCam has you covered with Photo Reports.

 See what’s new for Xactimate

 About the Author: At XM8 Mastery, we specialize in training your team to quickly and efficiently use Xactimate to maximize insurance supplements.
 Learn how you to give your company the advantage during adjuster negotiations using Xactimate as a tool.

 In addition to training, we are here to provide continued support and assist you with industry-related issues to keep.